Tracing and Mitigating Hallucinations in Multimodal LLMs via Dynamic Attention Localization: Introduction

-In experiments, we evaluate D-LEAF on three representative MLLM architectures across three standard multimodal hallucination benchmarks, comparing against six state-of-the-art correction methods.
-Results show \OurMODEL{} consistently delivers the strongest suppression, reducing hallucinations by up to 53\% versus the baseline and improving VQA accuracy and F1 by approximately 4\%, with only 8\% throughput drop relative to greedy decoding.
 These results demonstrate that D-LEAF strikes an optimal balance between factual reliability, descriptive detail, and high inference speed.
 Our contributions are summarized as follows: \begin{itemize} \item First, we analyze prior attention-head-based suppression methods and show that (i) some attention heads can focus on the correct image information and (ii) blindly suppressing all heads across layers can harm correct ones, leading to ineffective hallucination mitigation.
-To address this, we propose two inference-time diagnostics LIAE and IAF to dynamically and precisely localize anomalous layers and specific heads requiring correction. \item Second, we propose a novel method, called D-LEAF. \OurMODEL{} is a lightweight plug-and-play method that suppresses hallucinations through layer-by-layer corrections during inference: LIAE flags problematic layers, and IAF selects heads to receive fused corrective signals. \item Third, we validate the effectiveness of D-LEAF through extensive experiments on three leading MLLMs in three multimodal hallucination benchmarks, achieving up to a 53\% reduction in hallucinations with only 8\% throughput overhead relative to greedy decoding, without relying on additional tools. \end{itemize}
+To address this, we propose two inference-time diagnostics LIAE and IAF to dynamically and precisely localize anomalous layers and specific heads requiring correction. \item Second, we propose a novel method, called D-LEAF. \OurMODEL{} is a lightweight plug-and-play method that suppresses hallucinations through layer-by-layer corrections during inference: LIAE flags problematic layers, and IAF selects heads to receive fused corrective signals.
+Furthermore, we show that D-LEAF and DPO both aim to guide the model toward generating preferred answers through a shared optimization objective. \item Third, we validate the effectiveness of D-LEAF through extensive experiments on three leading MLLMs in three multimodal hallucination benchmarks, achieving up to a 53\% reduction in hallucinations with only 8\% throughput overhead relative to greedy decoding, without relying on additional tools. \end{itemize}